icopy-site/awesome/docs/awesome/awesome-ios.md

 ## Layout

+*Auto Layout, UI frameworks and a gorgeous list of tools to simplify layout constructions*

 * [Masonry](https://github.com/SnapKit/Masonry) - Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.
 * [FLKAutoLayout](https://github.com/floriankugler/FLKAutoLayout) - UIView category which makes it easy to create layout constraints in code.
 * [Façade](https://github.com/mamaral/Facade) - Programmatic view layout for the rest of us - an autolayout alternative.